Initial unemployment claims in Georgia continue downward slide

 "No state has processed and paid as many claims as we have at a faster pace,” Butler said.
 “We have received some tough scrutiny lately for the small percentage of claims not paid that may not even be eligible for payment.”

 Still, the General Assembly is looking to give the labor department more help processing claims.
-The fiscal 2021 mid-year budget Gov. Brian Kemp signed last week (week of Feb.
-14) includes $49,729 to hire a chief labor officer to oversee unemployment insurance requests, including financial audits.
+The fiscal 2021 mid-year budget Gov. Brian Kemp signed last week includes $49,729 to hire a chief labor officer to oversee unemployment insurance requests, including financial audits.

 Legislation authorizing the position is now before the Georgia Senate Industry and Labor Committee.